diegobonato/Streaming-processing-of-cosmic-rays-with-Spark-and-Kafka/README.md

 # Streaming processing of cosmic rays using Drift Tubes detectors

+The final dashboard is available at this link: https://youtu.be/3Sd7UJH7IFg

 #### Goal
 The goal of this project is to reproduce a real-time processing of real data collected in a particle physics detector and publish the results in a dashboard for live monitoring.